sbeins55/myRetail_products/README.md

 The database was installed and run locally alongside the project as a means for local development.
 Similar steps will need to be taken for anyone else who wishes to run the application locally.

-Once MongoDB has been installed locally, you can create database called myRetail with an initial collection of products.
+Once MongoDB has been installed locally:
+ 1. Create a database called `myRetail`
+ 2. Create a collection called `products`

 A resource that includes initial products to seed the database with can be found at:
 > Unix: `{rootdir}/src/main/resources/static/initial_products.json` <br/>
 > Windows: `{rootdir}\src\main\resources\static\initial_products.json`